Floodlight-Studios/studioDashboard/Readme.md

 - Use latest release of Angular2
 - Application is powered by TypeScript
-- App can be hosted to run locally (recommended on node.js) or on any hosted web server
+- App can be hosted to run locally (recommended on node.js) or on any hosted web server Keep in mind that you must serve the source from the root (/) of the server domain (not under any sub-directory)
 - License is modified GPL V3

 Installation: